Deadwood (game)

-Overall Gameplay
+Gameplay

 All players begin each "day" of gameplay at the Trailers located at one corner of the board.
 In the original game, each player's die begins on 2, denoting they are a "Rank 2 actor".
 In Version 2.0, players normally start at Rank 1 and play is for 4 "days".
 Changes are as follows depending on how many are playing: